 Thakur Nawal Singh on the other hand founded the Mandawa Fort in the 18th century.
 It is the highlight of the village with a prominently painted arched gateway depicting Lord Krishna and his cows.
 The fort’s interiors have gorgeous frescoes and mirror work depictions of Lord Krishna.
 Its Durbar Hall is most popular amongst tourists.

 If you’re in Mandawa for 2 days, you can visit surrounding towns in quick circuits.
 These can include Fatehpur, Ramgargh, and Nawalgarh.
 30 km away from here is Fatehpur, also known for its havelis.

-Another must-see attraction is Castle Mandawa, which is now a luxury hotel, but still features original historical artwork.
-Mandawa town is called an “open art gallery”, because you’ll find stunning mansions (havelis) with incredibly detailed painting on their walls.
+Another must-see attraction is Castle Mandawa, which is now a luxury hotel but still features original historical artwork.
+Mandawa town is called an “open art gallery” because you’ll find stunning mansions (Havelis) with incredibly detailed paintings on their walls.

 Their most prized attractions however are their beautifully ornamented Havelis that dot the town:

 Hanuman Prasad Goenka Haveli: known for a painting of Indra Dev and Lord Shiva

 Goenka Double Haveli: features a façade of elephants and horses.
 The haveli’s outer walls feature traditional patterns and paintings of Rajasthani women and religious motifs, as well as European life.